Submission Guidelines for Undergraduate Honors Theses

 REQUIRED DOCUMENTS FOR SUBMISSION

 Final version of your thesis, including the cover sheet, in PDF format.
-Cover sheets should not be signed, but should have names of all committee members.
+Cover sheets should be scanned, with the names and signatures of all committee members.
 Make sure your thesis is in Adobe Acrobat (PDF) format.

 How to Submit Your Thesis